 for_stmt ::= "for" target_list "in" expression_list ":" suite ["else" ":" suite]

 The expression list is evaluated once; it should yield an iterable object.
 An iterator is created for the result of the expression_list.
 The suite is then executed once for each item provided by the iterator, in the order of ascending indices.
-Each item in turn is assigned to the target list using the standard rules for assignments, and then the suite is executed.
-When the items are exhausted (which is immediately when the sequence is empty), the suite in the else clause, if present, is executed, and the loop terminates.
+Each item in turn is assigned to the target list using the standard rules for assignments (see Assignment statements), and then the suite is executed.
+When the items are exhausted (which is immediately when the sequence is empty or an iterator raises a StopIteration exception), the suite in the else clause, if present, is executed, and the loop terminates.

 A break statement executed in the first suite terminates the loop without executing the else clause’s suite.
 A continue statement executed in the first suite skips the rest of the suite and continues with the next item, or with the else clause if there was no next item.